AhmPol/team-9525-frc-kitbot/README.md

 git clone <repo_url>
 ```

-2. Install dependencies (e.g., WPILib, RobotPy).
+2. Install dependencies (e.g., WPILib).
-3. Build and deploy to the robot using \[specific instructions for your control system].
+3. Build and deploy to the robot using your control system instructions.

 ---

 ## License

-Specify your license, e.g., MIT License
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ---